Shelbournator/thoughts/_posts/2026-02-28-the-orientation-of-health.md

 Strength increased.
 Muscle mass increased.
 These were easy to measure, easy to compare.
 But the original meaning receded, not because I deliberately rejected it, but because a legible metric will always crowd out an illegible feeling.

 It seem technical.
-It seeemed effective.
+It seemed effective.
 This was _the right way_ of going to the gym.

 It was only later, after a year or more, without the yoga I had done for years, that I felt my muscles were getting stiffer.
 My flexibility was reducing.
 And I still had a bad shoulder.